 The USC Alzheimer’s Disease and Alzheimer’s Disease Related Dementias Resource Center for Minority Aging Research was established through funding from the National Institutes of Health and aims to increase the number, diversity and academic success of junior faculty focusing their research on the health and economic wellbeing of minority elderly populations.
 It is part of a network of NIH-funded Alzheimer’s disease-focused Resource Centers for Minority Aging Research (AD-RCMAR).

-The Schaeffer Center RCMAR program launched in 2012 and is one of 18 programs throughout the country.
-Leading health economists, clinicians, aging researchers, other social scientists, survey methodologists, and computer scientists collaborate as part of the RCMAR projects to promote new lines of research and increase the number and diversity and academic success of researchers focusing on the health and economic well being of diverse older adults.
+The Schaeffer Center AD-RCMAR program launched in 2012 and is one of 18 programs throughout the country.
+Leading health economists, clinicians, aging researchers, other social scientists, survey methodologists, and computer scientists collaborate as part of the AD-RCMAR projects to promote new lines of research and increase the number and diversity and academic success of researchers focusing on the health and economic well being of diverse older adults.
 It is directed by Dana Goldman and Julie Zissimopoulos.
-In addition, USC RCMAR leaders include Emma Aguila, Maria Aranda, Ricardo Davila-Basurto, Helena Chui, Eileen Crimmins, Jason Doctor, and Arie Kapetyn.
+In addition, USC AD-RCMAR leaders include Emma Aguila, Maria Aranda, Ricardo Davila-Basurto, Helena Chui, Eileen Crimmins, Jason Doctor, and Arie Kapetyn.

 Goals of the Project